aarong/feedme-server-core/DEV.md

   Allows the server to tell the transport to stop accepting new connections and begin terminating existing connections.
 Returns nothing.

+  The server will only call this method if the transport state is `started`.
+It will not call this method if the transport state is `starting`.

   The transport state must become `stopping` and the `stopping` event must be emitted synchronously.
-The transport state must subsequently become `stopped` and the `stopped` even must be emitted.
+The transport state must subsequently become `stopped` and the `stop` even must be emitted.

 - `transport.clientState(clientId)`

   Allows the server to retrieve the connection state for a given client.

-  Returns `"connected"` or `"disconnected"`.
+  Returns `"connected"` if there is a client with the supplied identifier and `"disconnected"` if not.

   The server will only call this method if the transport state is `started`.

 - `transport.clients()`

-  Allows the server to retrieve a list of connected clients.
+  Allows the server to retrieve the identifiers of all connected clients.

-  Returns an array of client ids.
+  Returns an array of string client identifiers.

   The server will only call this method if the transport state is `started`.